WebAssembly/spec/proposals/js-text-encoding-builtins/Overview.md

 ### What about substring de/encoding?

 The JS String Builtins proposal already exposes [`"wasm:js-string" "substring"`](https://github.com/WebAssembly/js-string-builtins/blob/81bfc5fb7b8277c6b7d1b0a8f6e57cb31a7bf080/proposals/js-string-builtins/Overview.md#wasmjs-string-substring).
 So instead of making the API more complex, we can let users extract a desirable substring.

-### `"wasm:text-encoding"` vs `"wasm:js/text-encoding"`.

-There is an [ongoing discussion](https://github.com/WebAssembly/esm-integration/issues/118) to change the mapping for JS builtins.
-Either convention works for us in this proposal.